 As the Capital of Silicon Valley and 10th largest city in the nation, the City of San José manages a large array of services and assets.
-The City operates on a budget of $3.5 billion with 6,000+ employees, all serving one million residents and businesses across 180 square miles.
+The City operates on a budget of $4.3 billion with close to 6,700 employees, all serving one million residents and businesses across 180 square miles.

 Skills and responsibilities

 Primary duties for the Cybersecurity Analysts consist of providing support to the City and CISO in the following areas:

 - Work with other teams preparing, detecting, eradicating, and restoring operations in the event of incidents.

 - Work with relevant teams to ensure the restoration of systems and technologies in accordance to policy and based on business group needs.

 - Identify and mitigate threats utilizing existing technologies.
 Work with other teams to mitigate identified vulnerabilities from identification to closure.
 Track and report mitigation efforts.

 - Interface with the Virtual Security Operations Center (V-SOC) and use deployed tools and services to ensure monitoring of systems and networks are taking place in accordance with defined service levels, contracts, and established standards.